Terms and Conditions: Data Maturity Matters Consortium

 5.3 Voluntary Withdrawal

 Members may voluntarily withdraw from the Consortium at any time by deleting their membership account.
-In this instance all rights to access Consortium materials and use the Consortium affiliation cease immediately.
+In this instance, all rights to access Consortium materials under the membership agreement cease immediately, though the CC BY-NC-SA 4.0 licence rights for previously accessed materials continue in accordance with Creative Commons licensing terms.

 6. Confidentiality and Data Protection